 The BMS collects a lot of data from each battery each time that it polls for information, and the current MODBUS speed to the batteries is relatively low (19,200 baud).

 Redflow may increase the baud rate of the ZBM2 electronic control device (MMS) in the future to allow more batteries to be installed per BMS.
 However, due other MODBUS processing speed limitations that still exist even at a higher underlying MODBUS baud rate (and are intrinsic to MODBUS) this may not yield a significant practical increase in number of connectable batteries onto a singe BMS.

-A total of 60 connected ZBM2 batteries on a single DC bus is approaching the pragmatic/practical limit (in terms of DC bus size to handle peak DC current, in terms of the practical maximum size of the associated Victon Energy Quattro cluster, and in terms of the associated fusing and other safety considerations).
+A total of 60 connected ZBM2 batteries on a single DC bus is approaching the pragmatic/practical limit for a single overall system.
+At this size, the required DC bus to handle peak DC current, the size of fusing required, and and the practical maximum size of the associated Victon Energy Quattro cluster are all approaching their reasonable limits.